Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 The dealer now deals 4 cards face-down to the table, one below each of the cards in the first field.
 This row is the *second field*, and each card forms a hand with the one above it; that is to say, each column of cards on the table is a hand.

 Each player then looks at the face-down card for each of the hands that they have bet on, again without showing it to anyone else.
 Players *cannot* look at cards for hands they have *not* bet on.

+At this point, each player should know the total value of the hands they've placed bets on, and how close each one is to 9.

+## Third Cards
+Moving anti-clockwise, the dealer asks each player in turn if they would like a third card for any of their hands.
+If they say yes, then the dealer places a third card face-up below the hand in question, forming a *third field* of sorts.

+If a player has bet on multiple hands, they may make this decision for each of them independently.
+If multiple players have bet on the same hand, then whichever of them is earliest in the turn order will get to make the decision.